walthierer/Creative_Hacktivism/creative_hacktivism.md

 The concept of Creative Hacktivism finds its roots within the realm of internet activism.
 Leveraging electronic communication technologies, including various online and digital tools, it strives to facilitate swifter and more efficient communication among grassroots movements.
 This involves generating ideas pertaining to potential movements, defining their positions, and highlighting causes that deserve public attention and support.

 ##  Creative Hacktivism - examples of different projects
+The following paragraphs show diverse examples of Creative Hacktivism and its related topics.

 ### The Critical Engineering Manifesto